Axel-Jacobsen/reverse-hash-server/README.md

 | 4 threads                    | 97,263,237  | 100,461,213 | 99,637,479  | 99,120,643    |

 ## Conclusion
 As expected the results for the implementations with two- and four threads are almost twice as fast.
 However, there was only a slight increase from four threads to two threads.
-For the final version, the amount of threads delegated to cracking the hash depends on the priority, which in theory should speed up cracking for higher priorities.
+For the final version, the amount of threads delegated to cracking the hash depends on the priority, which in theory should speed up cracking for requests with higher priorities.